-As stated in the previous section, the Company's investment asset portfolio is likely to be significantly impacted as a result of the potential global recession due to COVID-19.
+As stated in the previous section, the Company's investment asset portfolio may still be significantly impacted as a result of the ongoing threat of global recession due to COVID-19.
 Atlas has in the past carried out stress and scenario testing on its investments and assessed the impact this will have on its financial projections.
-When considering stress and scenario testing carried out as part of the Company's ORSA (Own Risk Solvency Assessment) process on its market and capital positions, the directors consider that Atlas is able to withstand a potential longer term adverse impact on its assets.
-Whilst as at 31 March 2020, the Company reports a 9% diminution in the value of its financial assets, it is also the Company's understanding that this situation is currently fluid and expects that markets will recover once the current situation ameliorates, with asset values rebounding.
+When considering stress and scenario testing carried out as part of the Company's ORSA (Own Risk Solvency Assessment) process on its market and capital positions, the directors consider that Atlas is able to withstand potential longer term adverse impact on its assets.
+Whilst as at 31 March 2020, the Company had registered a 9% diminution in the value of its financial assets, these assets recovered well by year end 2020.